The Allies prepare for the assault on the Gallipoli Peninsula by British, French, Australian and New Zealand troops at the end of April 1915

 On 24th April General Hamilton sailed for Gallipoli with Admiral de Robeck on board the flag ship HMS Queen Elizabeth and the rest of the force sailed for Gallipoli.

-Liman von Sanders distributed his forces with the Turkish 5th and 7th Divisions in the area of Bulair at the north-eastern end of the Gallipoli Peninsular, which von Sanders considered the most threatened point, the Turkish 9th Division holding the Gallipoli Peninsular from Suvla Bay in the middle of the peninsular to Cape Helles at the south-western tip, including ANZAC cove.
+Liman von Sanders distributed his forces with the Turkish 5th and 7th Divisions in the area of Bulair at the north-eastern end of the Gallipoli Peninsula, which von Sanders considered the most threatened point, the Turkish 9th Division holding the Gallipoli Peninsula from Suvla Bay in the middle of the peninsula to Cape Helles at the south-western tip, including ANZAC cove.
 The Turkish 3rd Division held the Asiatic shore.
 The 19th Division, commanded by Mustapha Kemal, later Head of the post-War Turkish State, constituted the general reserve at Boghali.

 The 9th Division regiments were further disposed so that the troops immediately defending the main landing points on the coast amounted to around one company per beach with one or two machine guns, although substantial reinforcements were in the hills close by.